sandpapersoftware/watermillsqlite/README.md

 go get -u github.com/dkotik/watermillsqlite/wmsqlitezombiezen
 ```

-ZombieZen driver abandons the standard Golang library SQL conventions in favor of more orthogonal API and performance.
+The ZombieZen driver abandons the standard Golang library SQL conventions in favor of [the more orthogonal API and higher performance potential](https://crawshaw.io/blog/go-and-sqlite).
 Under the hood, it uses ModernC SQLite3 implementation and does not need CGO.
+Advanced SQLite users might prefer this driver.

-It is about **6 times faster** than the ModernC driver.
-And, it is currently more stable due to lower level control.
-It is faster than even the CGO SQLite variants.
+It is about **6 times faster** than the ModernC variant.
+It is currently more stable due to lower level control.
+It is faster than even the CGO SQLite variants on standard library interfaces, and with some tuning should become the absolute speed champion of persistent message brokers over time.
+Tuned SQLite is [~35% faster](https://sqlite.org/fasterthanfs.html) than the Linux file system.

 ```go
 import "github.com/dkotik/watermillsqlite/wmsqlitezombiezen"